clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 Events:  <none>
 ```

 A ConfigMap can be edited live within Kubernetes with the `kubectl edit` command.
-Doing so will open a buffer with your default editor, showing the contents of the ConfigMap as YAML.
-When you save your changes, the changes will be immediately live in Kubernetes.
+Doing so will open a buffer with the default editor, showing the contents of the ConfigMap as YAML.
+When changes are saved, they will be immediately live in Kubernetes.
 While not really the _best_ practice, it can be handy for testing things in development.

 Let's say we really wanted a "max_allowed_packet" value of 32M instead of the default 16M or the 64M in the `max_allowed_packet.cnf` file.
 Use `kubectl edit configmap mariadb-config` to edit the value: